 Getting to Melaka is a Pain

-The main downside to Melaka is getting to the city.
+The main downside to Melaka is getting from the end bus stop to the city centre.
 Taxi drivers in Malaysia are notorious for not using their metres and insist on ridiculous prices.
-My friend and I spent half an hour trying to convince the drivers at the bus terminal to lower their prices but to no avail.
-We even tried to hitchhike as a message to the greedy mob hanging outside of the bus station – yet our stubbornness didn’t get us anywhere.
+My friend and I spent half an hour trying to convince the drivers at the bus terminal to lower their costs but to no avail.
+We even decided to hitchhike as a message to the greedy mob hanging outside of the bus station – yet our stubbornness didn’t get us anywhere.

 Expect to pay the set price of 20 Ringgit for the short journey into town – being assertive only landed us a 5 Ringgit discount with a battered old taxi, but we felt like we had won the war.

 Another issue is that this is one of Malaysia’s key tourist centres – both international and domestic tourists – so don’t expect to have any part of it to yourself.
 There is even a Hard Rock Café in town just to put the cherry on top of the ‘developing’ status.

 The best thing to do is concentrate on your surroundings, block everyone out or find a secluded spot by the river away from the central thoroughfares and attractions.
 Or go and sit with the locals at the hawker stalls and feel like you are the only westerner in town for 15 minutes as well as getting to sample the delicious snacks and dishes.